Rožmberk nad Vltavou

 Rožmberk nad Vltavou (Rosenberg) is a town in Český Krumlov District in the South Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.
-The urban area with Rožmberk Castle is well preserved and is protected by law as an urban monument zone.
+The urban area with Rožmberk Castle is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-The village of Přízeř is an administrative part of Rožmberk nad Vltavou.
+Rožmberk nad Vltavou consists of two municipal parts (in brackets population according to the 2021 census):